I’d heard a rumour about the best carpet of bluebells the world has ever seen.

 It’s also the home of the hairy hands (Google it, it still scares the bejesus out of me) and the tragic tale of Jay’s Grave.
 According to the story, in the 1800s Kitty Jay fell pregnant following an assault and hung herself when disowned by her swell sounding friends and family.
 She was buried at a crossroads to confuse her spirit and avoid any hauntings.
 Fresh flowers have appeared on her grave every single day since and no-one knows who’s doing it.
 Sweet dreams.

 Exploring Dartmoor, waving my arms in whimsy and belting out some Kate Bush (not this time, sometimes it’s ok to shut the hell up) is one of my favourite ways to pass the time.
 It never fails to remind me why I love this little life in the countryside.
-Full disclosure: I live a hundred yards from M&S but look, look where I can get to in 20 minutes after work.

 The bluebells at Holwell Lawn may just stick around a little longer if you need a bank holiday adventure.